mandeep/Job-Automate/README.rst

     cd Job-Automate
     pip install .

+The Indeed Publisher Key needs to be set as an environment variable in the form of API_KEY=ID.

 ************
 Usage
 ************

-Once Job Automate is installed, the command line application can be invoked with the following command and mandatory arguments::
+Once Job Automate is installed and the environment is set, the command line application can be invoked with the following command and mandatory arguments::

     jobautomate FIRST_NAME LAST_NAME EMAIL_ADDRESS JOB_DESCRIPTION RESUME_PATH